kubecost/kubecost-cloud-agent/README.md

 ## Installation on OpenShift

 OpenShift does not allow setting of certain securityContext fields.
-To deploy the agent on OpenShift, the the following values:
+To deploy the agent on OpenShift, use the following values:

 ```yaml
 global: